Why Initiate Program II Residential II Multi-family II Other Resources and contacts

 - If an Education Notice is issued, the case is closed and no re-inspection is scheduled.

-- If a Violation Notice is issued, a case is opened and a re-inspection is scheduled any time during the next eight weeks.
+- If a Violation Notice is issued, a case is opened and a re-inspection will occur.

 - If a second inspection finds no garbage or other non-recyclables, the case is closed and no further re-inspections will be scheduled.
 A random inspection will take place the following year.